telosnetwork/telos-docs/docs/evm/about/why-telos.md

 ![](<../../../static/img/image (9).png>)

 The most important proposals are setting the blockchain fees.
-Currently, there are no fees on TLOS native transactions.
+Currently, there are no fees on TLOS Zero transactions.
 The table provides a summary of four mainstream blockchains with its respective governance model.

 | Blockchain          | Governance model                                                                                                                                             |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |